Families moving in together could face unexpected inheritance tax liabilities

 The number of multi-family households continues to rise

-The latest figures from the Office for National Statistics show that multi-family households are the fastest-growing type of household in the UK.
+Figures from the Office for National Statistics show that multi-family households are the fastest-growing type of household in the UK.

 These types of household grew by two-thirds from 170,000 in 1999 to 278,800 in 2020.